 Hop farming is in our family’s DNA, dating back to the year before prohibition ended, when our great-grandparents B.T. and Leota Loftus planted the family’s first five-acre hop field in the Yakima Valley.
 Long, sunny days, dry conditions and easy access to irrigation combine to make Yakima one of the few places in the world where hops planted in the spring can be harvested in the fall of the same year.
 Today, Yakima Valley is responsible for producing about 75% of America’s hop crop.

 We love our unusual proximity to the hop fields, and the insight of our hop-farmer-family-members.
 We even named our beers after specialty hop equipment (check out the Hops 101 interactive above for details).
 But when it comes to selecting hops, Bale Breaker finds itself in the same position as any other brewery, having already contracted its hop supply for the next few years.
-We work closely with YCH Hops for all our hop contracts.
+We work closely with Yakima Chief Hops for all our hop contracts.
+Curious about how hops get from Loftus Ranches to your glass?
+Check out the Ground to Glass video series:

 While the brewery is located in their family’s hop field #41, Bale Breaker Brewing Company is operated as a separate entity from all farming operations.
 The family’s farm, B.T.
 Loftus Ranches, is now in its fourth-generation of family ownership, with its daily operations managed by Patrick Smith and his parents Mike & Cheryl Smith.